Marubeni: History

 Marubeni, like other sogo shosha, was hit hard by the collapse of the Japanese asset price bubble in the early 1990s and recorded its first annual net loss in 1998.
 The company again booked massive losses as part of a restructuring in 2001, with its stock price plummeting to 58 yen per share in December 2001.

 Marubeni acquired a large minority stake in the Daiei supermarket chain in 2006, which it sold to Æon Group in 2013.

 The Tokyo Stock Exchange recognized Marubeni as the best Japanese company at increasing enterprise value in 2013, citing management's efforts to maximize return on equity.

 In September 2018, The Russian Direct Investment Fund (RDIF), Marubeni Corporation and Russia's AEON Corporation agreed to develop an industrial facility in Volgograd.
 The total investment is estimated at over $800 million with construction due to start in 2020.

 In September 2018, Marubeni announced to shift from coal to renewable energy resources.

 Berkshire Hathaway acquired over 5% of the stock in the company, along with four other Japanese trading houses, over the 12-month period ending in August 2020.

-In October 2021, Marubeni invested in B2U Storage Solutions, a Santa Monica-based startup which reuses EV batteries to a battery storage system.
+In October 2021, Marubeni invested in B2U Storage Solutions, a Santa Monica-based startup that reuses EV batteries to a battery storage system.

-In January 2022, Marubeni has won the sea bed right of the Scotland to construct an off shore wind farm.
+In January 2022, Marubeni won the sea bed rights of Scotland to construct an offshore wind farm.
 They have partnered with SSE Renewables and Copenhagen Infrastructure Partners.
-Aside of Scotland, Marubeni is working on Japan’s first off shore wind farm as well as floating turbine demonstrations.
+In addition, Marubeni is working on Japan's first offshore wind farm as well as floating turbine demonstrations.